Migracode-Barcelona/cyf-blocks-fundamentals/README.md

 The steps to do this are as follows:

-1. Sign into your GitHub account on www.github.com (if for some reason you don't yet have a GitHub account consult the syllabus at https://codeyourfuture.io/syllabus/fundamentals/preparations) if you are not already signed in.
+1. Sign into your GitHub account on www.github.com if you are not already signed in (if for some reason you don't yet have a GitHub account consult the syllabus at https://codeyourfuture.io/syllabus/fundamentals/preparations) .
 2. Go to https://github.com/CodeYourFuture/cyf-blocks-project.
 3. In the top right-hand corner you should see a green button called 'Use this template'.
 Click it.